lambdam/mook/README.md

 arities with positional arguments act like shorthand versions of the function call.

-`use-state-store` takes a state store name and a handler.
+`use-mook-state` takes a state store name and a handler.
 The handler receives the dereferenced store as its first and only parameter.
 There are only two ways for this hook to fire a re-render:
 1. the result of the handler changes (the handler might close over changing